 Raw eggs are relatively safe in a carbonara dish once you temper the eggs with warm pasta water.
 However, you can certainly substitute pasteurized eggs, but it's not really necessary.

-When you temper the eggs with warm pasta water, then add them to the warm pasta, the temperature of the eggs comes up enough for the eggs to be safe to eat.
-The tricky part is incorporating the eggs without making scrambled eggs and pasta…
+The tempering process is quick and easy and allows the temperature of the eggs to come up enough so the eggs are safe to eat.
+The tricky part is incorporating the eggs without making scrambled eggs and pasta.

 - 1 lb spaghetti pasta

 - 8 oz Percorino-Romano cheese grated

 - 2 egg yolks room temperature